netresearch/kite/README.rst

 - :code:`kite package-foreach [--git] command`
     - Runs a command for each composer package (optionally only :code:`--git` packages)
 - :code:`kite cc, kite ccr [stage]`
-    - Clears caches locally (cc) or on all nodes of a specific stage
+    - Clears caches locally (cc) or on all nodes of a specific stage (contained in TYPO3 preset only for now)

 Development workflow
 ====================